Where to Sell Diamond Ring | Diamond Ring Buyer – Las Vegas, NV

 Value of Diamond Ring

-- Color.
-The color of a diamond refers to how transparent or yellow it is.
-Diamonds of the highest quality are colorless, which are normally graded from D to Z.
+- Color – The color of a diamond refers to how transparent or yellow it is.
+Diamond graders give a grade of D to Z to the highest quality diamonds which are colorless.
+However, gemologists consider some colored diamonds rare and expensive.

-- Carat Weight.
-A diamond’s carat weight determines a diamond’s apparent size.
+- Carat – A diamond’s carat weight determines a diamond’s size and weight.

 Diamond Shapes and Cuts

 Understanding the difference between a diamond’s shape and cut will guide you in determining the worth of your diamond jewelry.

 - Shape – When viewed from the outside, a diamond’s shape represents its outline.
 Many fancy shapes are available, including marquise, pear, oval, rectangle, square, heart, and round, which is the most common diamond shape.

 - Cut – The arrangement of the diamond’s facets is referred to as the cut or cutting form.
 The most popular facet arrangement for round diamonds is the standard brilliant cutting type with 57 or 58 facets.

 The metal band of the ring is also important.
 Diamond ring buyers often evaluate the band separately as each metal has a different price per gram.
 The most popular metal choices for diamond rings are gold, platinum, and silver.

 Types of Settings